Abdulhakim-Maha/Telephone-input-test/README.md

 # Phone number input

-This repository is craeted to solved Telephone number input by using React + Vite
+This repository is craeted to solved Phone number input by using React + Vite

 To run this project: